mdcg/9gag-rpa/README.md

 # 9gag-rpa

-Simple RPA to automate image capture in 9GAG using Selenium and Python
+:robot: Simple RPA to automate image capture in 9GAG using Selenium and Python

 ## Introduction